braedeningersoll/haab_movies/source/kids.rst

 young race technician, Cruz Ramirez (voice of Cristela Alonzo), with her own plan to win, plus inspiration from the late Fabulous Hudson Hornet and a few unexpected turns.
-Proving that #95 isn't through yet will test the heart of a champion on Piston Cup Racing's biggest stage!.
+Proving that #95 isn't through yet will test the heart of a champion on Piston Cup Racing's biggest stage!
+Cited from IMDb

 **Starring:** Owen Wilson, Cristela Alonzo, Kerry Washington, Nathan Fillion, Lea DeLaria, Armie Hammer, Bonnie Hunt.